lkrms/pretty-php/docs/Rules.md

 > Open brace placement is left for a rule that runs after vertical whitespace has been applied.

+### `PreserveNewlines`, unless disabled

+If a newline in the input is adjacent to a token in `AllowNewlineBefore` or `AllowNewlineAfter`, it is applied to the token as a leading or trailing newline on a best-effort basis.
+This has the effect of placing operators before or after newlines as per the formatter's token index.

+Similarly, blank lines in the input are preserved between tokens in `AllowBlankBefore` and `AllowBlankAfter`, except:

+- after `:` if there is a subsequent token in the same scope
+- after `,` other than between `match` expression arms
+- after `;` in `for` expressions
+- after mid-statement comments and comments in non-statement scopes

 ### `PreserveOneLineStatements`, if enabled

 Newlines are suppressed between tokens in statements and control structures that start and end on the same line in the input.